The Government of India officially unveiled its highly ambitious program called Beti Bachao Beti Padhao or BBBP scheme on 22nd January 2015.

 - Thereafter, you have to fill up the application form for BBBP/SSA by yourself and attach all supporting documents needed with the same.

 - You have to submit these documents to the concerned authority to open an account in your girl’s name and for her to reap the benefits in the future.

 There are a few documents that are required for the successful implementation of this scheme.
 Here is a tally of the documents which you will need in this regard:

-- Birth Certificate has been issued by any government body that is suitably recognized or a hospital.
+- Birth Certificate issued by any recognised government body or a hospital.